Who are these classes for?

 Anyone who wants to study French, no matter what level you’re at.
-All you need is Skype, a decent Internet connection and some motivation.
+All you need is Skype or Zoom, a decent Internet connection and some motivation.

 What are the advantages of online classes for me?

 You don’t have to go out of your way : you can study in the comfort of your own home or at your office at a time that suits you best.
-You get the teacher’s full attention during the lesson and you work with materials that have been selected especially for your needs.
+You get the teacher’s full attention during the class and you work with materials that have been selected especially for your needs.
 For students who need to see words to memorize them, you get the written version of what you hear as I type along.
-It’s like a lesson with subtitles.
-You can always go back on what was said during the lesson by opening Skype.
+It’s like a class with subtitles.
+You can always go back on what was said during class by consulting the Skype/Zoom chat afterwards.
 Provided that my schedule matches yours, you can study from anywhere in the world.

 What is your experience and what are your qualifications?